xtianbong/mben6270/README.md

 <h2>Step 2</h2>
 If you already have a web server installed in your machine, go to Step 3.

 To run a local web server you have multiple options.
-I'll give you two.
+I'll give you two (pick only one).

-**Python Built-in Web Server**\
+**Option 1: Python Built-in Web Server**\
 If you are running MacOS (or have Python installed in your Windows machine), Python comes with a built-in web server.

 Go to your desired directory and check which version of Python version you are running by using the following command: